Rob Ducey: Career

-Ducey was part of a Major League anomaly in 2000, when he was traded by the Phillies to the Blue Jays on July 26 for minor league pitcher John Sneed, and was then traded by the Blue Jays back to the Phillies on August 7 for Mickey Morandini.
+Ducey was part of a major league anomaly in 2000, when he was traded by the Phillies to the Blue Jays on July 26 for minor league pitcher John Sneed, and was then traded by the Blue Jays back to the Phillies on August 7 for Mickey Morandini.

-Ducey served as a designated hitter for Team Canada in the 2004 Summer Olympics, which finished in fourth place.
-As a result, he became the first Canadian to have played for both of Canada's MLB teams, Expos and Blue Jays, in addition to the Canadian Olympic team.
-Matt Stairs, Denis Boucher and Shawn Hill are the only other Canadian ballplayers to achieve such distinction.
+Ducey served as a designated hitter for Canada in the 2004 Summer Olympics, which finished in fourth place.
+As a result, he became the first Canadian to have played for two Canadian MLB teams, the Expos and Blue Jays, and the Canadian Olympic team.
+Matt Stairs, Denis Boucher, and Shawn Hill are the only other ballplayers to achieve such distinction.

 Subsequently, Ducey spent one year each in the New York Yankees' and Expos organizations as a minor league hitting coach, before being hired in 2006 by the Blue Jays as a talent scout.
 His responsibilities included covering both the major and minor leagues, as well as spring training camp before moving to the Pacific Rim department.
 In October 2009, he was dismissed by then-new Jays general manager Alex Anthopoulos when coverage of Asia was not a priority for the organization.

-Afterwards, Ducey was hired to scout for the Tampa Bay Rays in the 2011 season, then joined the Phillies minor league system in 2014, again serving as a hitting coach.
+Ducey was hired to scout for the Tampa Bay Rays in the 2011 season, then joined the Phillies minor league system in 2014, again serving as a hitting coach through 2017.
+In 2020, Ducey was the hitting coach for the Fubon Guardians of the Chinese Professional Baseball League (CPBL).

-Highlights
+Ducey also coached Canada in the 2006 World Baseball Classic, 2008 Olympics, and 2015 WBSC Premier12.

+Awards

-In 1986, Ducey was honored with the prestigious Tip O'Neill Award, and later was inducted in the Canadian Baseball Hall of Fame in 2013.
-Following his induction, Ducey joined Terry Puhl and Larry Walker as the only Canadian baseball players to achieve both of those milestones.
+In 1986, Ducey won the Tip O'Neill Award, given annually to the top Canadian baseball player.
+He was inducted in the Canadian Baseball Hall of Fame in 2013.
+When he was inducted, Ducey joined Terry Puhl and Larry Walker as the only Canadian baseball players to achieve both of those milestones.
+Corey Koskie, Jason Bay, Ryan Dempster, Justin Morneau, and Russell Martin have since garnered both honors.

-In between, Ducey gained induction into the Cambridge Sports Hall of Fame in 2006.
+Ducey was also inducted into the Cambridge Sports Hall of Fame in 2006.

 Personal life

-Rob currently lives in Tarpon Springs, Florida, with his wife Yanitza and their sons Thomas and Aaron and their daughter Jenaka.
+Ducey lives in Tarpon Springs, Florida, with his wife Yanitza and their sons Thomas and Aaron and their daughter Jenaka.

+In 2021, Ducey began working as a life insurance agent in Florida.